 Although most things we find are buried, some are just below the surface or just hidden in the grass.

-Oregon Treasure Trails members have removed over 124 lbs of trash from parks during club hunts this year.
+Oregon Treasure Trails members have removed hundreds of lbs of trash from parks during club hunts.

 Sharp items and broken glass removed from Portland area Park